MaturityMap

 • Invite respondents across roles and levels

-• Use a mix of Likert scales, multiple-choice, and open-text questions
+• Mix Likert, multiple-choice, and open-text questions

 Review dimension-level scores, identify patterns, and compare against benchmarks.
 Focus on the gaps between current and target state.